Stuffed Aubergines (Eggplants) with Garlicky Beef Mince

 After baking the aubergines and garlic heads for about 30 minutes and pulling the sides of the slits I had made in the aubergines they looked like this:

-I highly recommend to bake more aubergines and garlic than you would need for the recipe while you are at it.
+I highly recommend baking more aubergines and garlic than you would need for the recipe while you are at it.
 The pulp from the aubergines freezes well and can be used in so many salads and dips such as my Black Garlic, Roasted Aubergine & Tomato Persian-Style Dip.
 You can put the baked cloves of garlic in a jar, cover with olive oil and keep in the fridge for later use too.

 I like using smoked sea salt in this dish.
 It imparts a little smokey flavour that I love but you can use regular sea salt or regular salt instead if you’re not a big fan of smokey flavours.
 Just make sure you use less regular salt as sea salt weighs much less (a tablespoon of regular salt weighs almost twice as sea salt).